Md-Anamul-Haque/rg-express/README.md

 });
 ```

-In this example, if a route file is empty, the specified `codeSnippet` will be written to the file.
+In this example, if a route file is empty, the specified `codeSnippet` or the result of `codeSnippetFn` will be written to the file.

 ⚠️ **Note**: Passing `app` is deprecated.
 Prefer returning a `Router` and using `app.use()` for better flexibility.